-One of the best ways to determine how expensive Subaru Forester auto insurance might be is look at the safety ratings of the vehicle.
-Insurance companies use to this information to help them determine how much the car might cost to repair and what to charge for premiums.
+One of the best ways to determine how expensive Subaru Forester auto insurance might be is to look at the safety ratings of the vehicle.

 Subaru Forester Safety Ratings

-In addition, the government gave the Forester a 4-star rollover score.
-This score indicates that this vehicle has a 17% risk of rolling over in an one-to-one vehicle crash.
+In addition, the government gave the Forester a four-star rollover score.
+This score indicates that this vehicle has a 17% risk of rolling over in a one-to-one vehicle crash.

 During the IIHS tests, vehicles hit a barrier with 40% of its driver’s side.
 The vehicles were driven at about 40 miles per hour.
 Here is a closer look at the Subaru Forester’s results:

 The movement of the dummy was well under control.
 The dummy slid forward into the driver’s airbag and moved back towards the seat without the head coming near any hard surfaces.
 The risk of injury was low.

 – Second Test – Side Impact

 The dummy in the driver’s seat and the dummy sitting in the back seat received protection from striking any stiff structures and barriers by the side airbag curtain that opened up from the roof.

 To determine the strength of the roof, a plate made of metal was pushed against a corner of the vehicle’s rooftop at a continuous rate.
 The Subaru Forester had a strength-to-weight ratio of 4.64.